 1. Understand the trial procedures and agree to participate by providing written informed consent.
 2. Be willing and able to comply with all trial procedures and restrictions.
 3. Be a man or woman (with no child bearing potential) aged 18 to 55 years, inclusive, at the Screening Visit.
-4. Have a body mass index (BMI) $\geq 18$ and $\leq 30 \text{ kg/m}^2$ and a body weight $>50 \text{ kg}$ at the Screening Visit.
+4. Have a BMI ≥ 18 and ≤ 30 kg/m2 and a body weight >50 kg at the Screening Visit.
 5. Be a nonsmoker who has not used tobacco- or nicotine-containing products (eg, nicotine patch) for at least 6 months before administration of the initial dose of trial drug/invasive procedure.
 6. Be judged to be in good health by the investigator, based on clinical evaluations including laboratory safety tests, medical history, physical examination, 12-lead ECG, and vital sign measurements performed at the Screening Visit and before administration of the initial dose of trial drug.
-7. Meet the following birth control requirements: - Is a male subject\ who is sterile or agrees to use an appropriate method of contraception, including a condom with spermicide, from trial drug administration on the first day of the first dose until 5 half-lives plus 90 days after administration of the last dose of trial drug.
+7. Meet the following birth control requirements: - Is a male subject who is sterile or agrees to use an appropriate method of contraception, including a condom with or without spermicidal cream or jelly, from trial drug administration on the first day of the first dose until 5 half-lives plus 90 days after administration of the last dose of trial drug.
 No restrictions are required for a vasectomized male subject provided the subject is at least 1 year post-bilateral vasectomy procedure before trial drug administration on the first day of the first dose.
 A male subject whose vasectomy procedure was performed less than 1 year before trial drug administration on the first day of the first dose must follow the same restrictions as a nonvasectomized man.
-Appropriate documentation of surgical procedure should be provided. - Is a male subject who agrees to not donate sperm from trial drug administration on the first day of the first dose until 5 half-lives plus 90 days after administration of the last dose of trial drug. - Is a female subject\ with no childbearing potential, defined by at least 1 of the following criteria: - a) Postmenopausal (defined as 12 months of spontaneous amenorrhea in females aged $>45$ years, 6 months of spontaneous amenorrhea in females aged $>45$ years with serum follicle stimulating hormone (FSH) levels $>40 \text{ mIU/mL}$ ).
-A high FSH level in the postmenopausal range (FSH $>40 \text{ IU/L}$ ) may be used to confirm a post-menopausal state in younger women (eg, those $<45$ year old) or women who are not using hormonal contraception or hormonal replacement therapy.
-However, in the absence of 12 months of amenorrhea, a single FSH measurement is insufficient.
-Appropriate documentation of FSH levels is required.
+Appropriate documentation of surgical procedure should be provided. - Is a male subject who agrees to not donate sperm from trial drug administration on the first day of the first dose until 5 half-lives plus 90 days after administration of the last dose of trial drug. - Is a female subject with no childbearing potential, defined by at least 1 of the following criteria: - a) Postmenopausal (defined as 12 months of spontaneous amenorrhea in females aged >45 years, 6 months of spontaneous amenorrhea in females aged >45 years with serum FSH levels >40 mIU/mL).
+Appropriate documentation of FSH levels is required. - b) Surgically sterile by hysterectomy and/or bilateral oophorectomy with appropriate documentation of surgical procedure.

-- b) Surgically sterile by hysterectomy and/or bilateral oophorectomy with appropriate documentation of surgical procedure. - c) Had a tubal ligation with appropriate documentation of surgical procedure. - d) Has a congenital condition resulting in no uterus.
+- c) Had a tubal ligation with appropriate documentation of surgical procedure. - d) Has a congenital condition resulting in no uterus.